 - Sites closed on Christmas Day and Good Friday

-Waste disposal charges are detailed on page 8 of Council's Fees and Charges Schedule available here.
+Waste disposal charges are detailed in Council's Fees and Charges Schedule.
 Please note that our Waste Transfer Stations aren't accepting cash for payment, EFTPOS only until further notice.
 Tip tickets are still being accepted.
 The Tip shops are also not currently operating and we are only allowing two cars to enter at a time.
 Please consider whether you think that visiting our waste transfer stations is considered essential at this time.

 Ratepayers are issued with three complimentary tip tickets each financial year which provides them standard entry to the value of $17 at the Exeter, and Beaconsfield Waste Transfer Stations, and City of Launceston's Waste Centre.
 All three vouchers may be used at once for large loads to the value of $51, or individual vouchers may be used in conjunction with cash or card payment if it exceeds a standard load.
 Please note that change won't be provided if the load charge is less than $17.

 Further information about Launceston Waste Centre can be found on the City of Launceston Website.

 Exeter and Beaconsfield Waste Transfer Stations accept:

 - Green Waste

 - Domestic Cardboard